erpankajk4/Coder_Habit_Tracker/README.md

  ┗ 📜README.md<br>

 ## Credits
-This project was developed by [Your Name] as a coding exercise.
+This project was developed by PANKAJ KUMAR as a coding exercise.
 It is not intended for production use.

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as you see fit.